-A Year of my Life
+A Year of my Life by A G Street

 The first edition of Year of my Life is dated 1939.
 It would have benefitted from thorough proof-reading but that is excusable in that particular year.
 Street takes the reader through a complete year of his life as a farmer in south Wiltshire.
 There are four sections corresponding with the seasons.
 He begins with Autumn, describing the busy month of September, both the beginning and the end of the farming year.
 Writing at a time of change, when tractors were establishing themselves and were taking over from horse-drawn machinery, he seems to bemoan the place that agriculture has in the hearts of town people and governments.
 However, also writing with the threat of war, he applauds measures being taken to avoid Britain starving.
 Both the text and the full-page monochrome photographs are history in the making.
 His thoughts about the changing countryside are interspersed with anecdotes from local folk, some written in dialect.
 He argues on both sides for the changes in methods but comes down firmly in favour of country ‘pursuits’.

 Street concludes that the land itself is our greatest asset and as such must be respected.